We Love What Makes You Unique

 In accordance with organizational policies, this position requires a criminal background check as a condition of employment.

 United Way staff are currently working hybrid, with at least two days per week in our office in New Haven.
-This is a full-time position; the salary range for this position is $75,000 - $85,000.

 United Way is an Equal Opportunity Employer.

-Don’t check off every box in the requirements listed above?
+Don’t check off every box in the requirements listed?
 Please apply anyway!
 Studies have shown that marginalized communities - such as women, LGBTQ+ and people of color - are less likely to apply to jobs unless they meet every single qualification.
-United Way of Greater New Haven is dedicated to building an inclusive, diverse, equitable, and accessible workplace that fosters a sense of belonging – so if you’re excited about this role but your past experience doesn’t align perfectly with every qualification in the job description, we encourage you to still consider submitting an application.
+United Way of Greater New Haven is dedicated to building an inclusive, diverse, equitable, and accessible workplace that fosters a sense of belonging – so if you’re excited about this role but your experience doesn’t align perfectly with every qualification in the job description, we encourage you to still consider submitting an application.
 You may be just the right candidate for this role or another one of our openings!